 Stephen Vincent, CFA

-Derivatives, such as options, futures contracts, currency forwards or swap agreements, may involve greater risks than if the Fund invested in the referenced obligation directly.
-Derivatives may involve certain costs and risks such as liquidity risk, interest rate risk, market risk, credit risk, management risk, and the risk that a fund could not close out a position when it would be most advantageous to do so.
+Credit Default Swaps and related instruments such as credit default swap index products, may involve greater risks than if the Fund invested in the referenced obligation directly.
+Credit Default Swaps are subject to risks such as market risk, liquidity risk, interest rate risk, credit risk and management risk.
 Derivative investments could lose more than the principal amount invested.
 The Fund may use derivatives for hedging purposes or as part of its investment strategy.
 The use of leverage and derivatives investments could accelerate losses to the fund.
 These losses could exceed the amount originally invested.

 The Fund may, at times, experience higher-than-average portfolio turnover which may generate significant taxable gains and increased trading expenses which in turn may lower the Fund’s return.